5 things that are changing Social Media Marketing and how brands can keep up

 Facebook, Instagram and Snapchat are true pioneers in experimenting with new tech for commercial purposes.

-Augmented reality is already in use for social media ads and it’s one of the most immersive formats out there.
+Augmented reality for social media ads is already a thing and it’s one of the most immersive formats out there.
 AR may well be the future of social ads as Facebook and Snapchat have invested a lot of time and money in developing the tech.

 Snapchat has been the most creative platform of all as it was first to offer AR experiences to its users.